-Because Summon lets you search all formats at once, you need a way to quickly limit the results to those that are most important to you.
+Because Summon lets you search all formats at once, you need a way to quickly narrow the results to those that are most useful to you.

-Use the limiters on the left to limit to:
+Use the filters on the left to limit to:

 If you are looking for a specific author, title, etc. it is possible to customize your search.

 To exclude items in Summon, use the NOT operator or the minus sign (-) before a term.
-The search animal NOT dog does not include results with the term dog.
+The search animal NOT dog will not include results with the term dog.

 Searches within Summon can be performed using the wildcards ? and *.

-The question mark (?) will match any one character and can be used to find Olsen or Olson by searching for Ols?n.
+The question mark (?) will match any one character.
+For example, to find Olsen or Olson, search: Ols?n.

 The asterisk (*) will match zero or more characters within a word or at the end of a word.
-A search for Ch*ter would match Charter, Character, and Chapter.
-When used at the end of a word, such as Temp*, it will match all suffixes, for example, Temptation, Temple and Temporary.
+For example:

 Wildcards cannot be used as the first character of a search.